allen-cell-animated/agave/INSTALL.md

 Drag the agave icon to the Applications folder.

 You can now run the application from the Applications folder.

-The first time, you will get a warning that the application is from an unidentified developer.
-Right-click on the application and select "Open".
-You will get a warning that the application is from an unidentified developer.
-Click on "Open".
+The first time, you may get a warning that the application is from an unidentified developer.
+Click "Done" (do not Move to Trash).
+Then open System Settings, and go to Privacy & Security.
+Scroll down, and click Open Anyway.
+For more information, see [Apple's support page](https://support.apple.com/en-us/HT202491).

+After this, you should be able to run the application.